brucecui97/habitat_interface/README.md

 2. Source your ROS related setup.bash files
 3. Run `python habitat_ros/hab_ros_interface.py` to run the node that publishes on habitat sensor reading topics and subscribes to the /cmd_vel topics

-4. Deactivatie Anaconda and or switch to a ROS compatible python 2.7 environment, as you won't need python>=3.6 anymore to interact with the Habitat backend
+4. [optional] Deactivatie Anaconda as you won't need python>=3.6 anymore to interact with the Habitat backend

 5. Run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS mssageses (e.g.  numpy image to ROS image).
 This launch file also launches a joystick controller to control the habitat agent along with visualization tools such as rviz, rqt_graph, and image view